Home » Breakfast » Lemon Blueberry Zucchini Bread

 Melt the butter and set aside to cool while you prep the rest of the ingredients.

-Once the zucchini is done draining for 30 minutes, leave in the colander and using some paper towels, press as much additional water out as possible.
+Once the zucchini is done draining for 30 minutes, use some paper towels, and press as much additional water out as possible.
 I ended up with 1/2 cup of water removed.

 Add the blueberries to the dry ingredients and give a quick toss to coat.
 This will keep the blueberries from sinking to the bottom of the loaf.